fergald/python-deep/README.txt

 It allows easy comparison of objects - it just checks that they're in the same class and have the same __dict__.

-It allows set-wise comparison of lists or tuples (actually, that's on in the Perl version at the moment).
+It allows set-wise comparison of lists or tuples.

-Most importantly it allows aribitrary nesting of the various comparisons and embedding of them inside other datastructures and objects.
+Most importantly it allows aribitrary nesting of the various comparisons and embedding of them inside other datastructures and object.
 This makes it easy to perform comparisons that would otherwise have been tedious.

 It turns what would have involved lots of looping and iffing and comparing into just putting together a structure that looks like what